Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 Don't smoke in bed as it's easy to fall asleep and set the bedding alight.

-Keep flammable materials at least two metres away from an open fire or combustion heater.
+Keep flammable materials ideally at least two metres away from an open fire or combustion heater.
 Don't hang clothes or towels to dry on, or in front of, heaters.
+Place them in a room with good airflow.

 - install locks that can be opened from the inside without keys